The pediatric neurosurgeons at the Pediatric Neurosurgery Program, along with the multidisciplinary team of expert physicians, treat tumors:

 The Pediatric Neurosurgery Program in the Department of Neurosurgery uses the latest diagnostics and therapies to diagnose and treat benign and malignant central nervous system tumors.
 By combining neurosurgical expertise with stereotactic guidance and intraoperative MRI for monitoring of tumor resection, surgeons are typically able to maximize tumor removal while maintaining patient safety.

 The care and treatment of children with brain and spinal cord tumors are discussed at the multidisciplinary tumor board meetings.
-Treatment is enhance with access to the department's tumor vaccine program, which focuses on using the patient's own immune system in helping to control tumor growth.
-The department participates in National Institutes of Health (NIH) sponsored clinical trials and the National Children's Oncology Group clinical trials, enabling the medical team to provide leading-edge care for pediatric patients with spinal cord tumors.
+Treatment is enhanced with access to the department's tumor vaccine program, which focuses on using the patient's own immune system in helping to control tumor growth.
+The department participates in National Institutes of Health-sponsored clinical trials and the National Children's Oncology Group clinical trials, enabling the medical team to provide leading-edge care for pediatric patients with spinal cord tumors.

-Our team of experts in genetics, neurosurgery, orthopaedics neurology, oncology, nephrology and cardiology and cardiothoracic surgery have significant experience and expertise in the treatment of children with group of conditions known collectively as neurocutaneous syndromes.
+Our team of experts in genetics, neurosurgery, orthopedics neurology, oncology, nephrology, cardiology and cardiothoracic surgery have significant experience and expertise in the treatment of children with group of conditions known collectively as neurocutaneous syndromes.
 These include:

-- Tuberous sclerosis - Tuberous sclerosis (TSC) is a rare multi-system genetic condition that results in the growth of benign (nonmalignant) tumors in the brain and/or the kidneys, heart, eyes, lungs and skin.
-The name comes from the “tuber or potato like” nodules in the brain which calcify with age and become hard.
+- Tuberous sclerosis: Tuberous sclerosis is a rare multisystem genetic condition that results in the growth of benign (nonmalignant) tumors in the brain and/or the kidneys, heart, eyes, lungs and skin.
+The name comes from the “tuber or potatolike” nodules in the brain which calcify with age and become hard.
 The central nervous system is affected and can result in severe mental retardation, seizures, developmental delays, behavioral problems as well as skin abnormalities and kidney disease.
 Infant seizures can occur as early as the day their born.
 The condition is believed to affect one in 6,000 newborns, approximately 1 to 2 million people worldwide.
 There is no cure for tuberous sclerosis with treatment options generally addressing the individual’s symptoms, including the use of anti-epileptic drugs for seizures, medications for behavioral problems and surgery.